AI-replica/AI-replica/Documentation/How-to-log-life.md

 # How to save your Zettelkasten and why

-A Zettlecasten or slip-box it's a way to store, proccese and inter-relate information in a similar way like flashcards, but little more elaborated.
+A Zettelkasten or slip-box is a way to store, process and inter-relate information in a similar way like flashcards, but little more elaborated.
 Exist multiple software, but the two main software who fit in the task is: tomboy and zettlr, both run in Windows, mac and Linux.
 Both can export the cards into text format.
 Follow the links at the end of file.
 The reason you need to save the slip-box is because is similar to your stream of thoughts and can help to save your thinking pattenrs.